 The Division of Information Technology (DoIT) provides technology services to UW-Madison.
-DoIT provides no-charge access to security, productivity, research, and utility software for students, including Microsoft Office 365 and Symantec Antivirus through the Campus Software Library.
-DoIT also offers tech classes and training sessions as well as cybersecurity support and file storage resources such as Box, G-suite (Google Drive) or Microsoft OneDrive.
-The DoIT Help Desk offers on-campus tech support for students seven days a week.
+DoIT provides no-charge access to security, productivity, research, and utility software for students, including Microsoft 365, through the Campus Software Library.
+DoIT also offers tech classes and training sessions as well as cybersecurity support and file storage resources such as Box, Google Workspace (Google Drive) or Microsoft OneDrive.
+The DoIT Help Desk offers on-campus support for students seven days a week, as well as remote support via phone, email, and live chat.
 Call 608-264-HELP (4357) for fastest service.
-Learn more at go.wisc.edu/top5
+Learn more at it.wisc.edu.

-Studying or Working Abroad
+Studying or Interning Abroad